 Sisters

-Sisters, published by Blackstaff Press in 1980 is a collection of short stories by three women writers which reflects the middle decades of 20th century Ireland, a time now seen as a bleak and depressing era.
-This work presents very different stories from very different writers, but with one thing in common - the originality and power of the writing.
+Sisters (Blackstaff Press, 1980) was a collection of short stories by three women writers which reflected the middle decades of 20th century Ireland, a time now seen as a bleak and depressing era.
+This work presented very different stories from very different writers, but with one thing in common - the originality and power of the writing.

 The stories describe the lives of ordinary people on both sides of the border: Barricades are hurriedly built at the end of a Belfast Street, to the bemusement of its respectable residents; two schoolboys egg each other on to dangerous mischief; a battered wife takes her children on a short excursion to freedom and peace.